CCurl/S4/README.md

 # STABLE
 A simple and fairly fast stack machine.

-Props go to Sandor Schneider for this.
+A big thanks go to Sandor Schneider for the inspiration for this.

 STABLE stands for: STAck Bytecode Language & Engine